redbrickhut/James-Menzies/portfolio/_wikis/AutoComplete/home.md

 ---
 project: AutoComplete
-title: JavaFx Autocomplete
 ---

-# JavaFx AutoComplete Control
+# Auto Complete Bonanza

-This is the home page for the AutoComplete project
+This is the home page for AC!